Summary

 25 Minute(s)

-Go to slide 9 and have students create their own graphs and equations in pairs to trade with another pair.
+Go to slide 9 and give each pair a piece of graph paper.
+Have students create their own graphs and equations in pairs to trade with another pair.
 Have students work with their original partner to create:

-After they have completed this task, have pairs trade their creations with another pair.
+After they have completed this task, have pairs trade their creations with another group.
 Each pair now needs to find the missing graph and equation for each provided equation and graph.

 Evaluate